Performance speedup: Jetson TX2 vs AGX Xavier

 We've done time measurements for most frequently used image processing algorithms on GPU like demosaic, resize, denoise, jpeg encoder and decoder, jpeg 2000 codec, etc. This is just a small part of Fastvideo SDK modules, though they could be valuable to understand the performance acceleration with Jetson AGX Xavier vs TX2.

-We've utilized the same images and the same parameters for comparison.
+We've utilized the same images and the same parameters for testing.
 Performance boost at AGX Xavier is very important issue, because in many cases of camera applications we could switch from offline to realtime mode of operation.
 This is also viable for multiple camera systems both on Jetson TX2 and on AGX Xavier.

 We can see that performance speedup is in the range of 1.7 - 3 for imaging applications on Jetson Xavier in comparison with TX2.
 This is impressive boost for practitioners.
 Quite often the results of raw image processing go further as the input for AI or DL applications, which have also been significantly accelerated by new Volta hardware cores on Jetson AGX Xavier.
 According to NVIDIA's measurements for AI applications, Jetson AGX Xavier has 20x performance acceleration in comparison with Jetson TX2.